List of zamindari estates in Godavari district

-Godavari District is one of the of Madras Presidency.
+Godavari District was a district of the Madras Presidency.
 It has a glorious past.
-Which once saw the glory of many zamindari estates and also huge estates like Peddapuram, Pithapuram, Kota Ramchandrapuram, Polvaram etc. each comprising 372, 128,66,128 respectively.
+Which once saw the glory of many zamindari estates and also huge estates like Peddapuram, Pithapuram, Kota Ramchandrapuram, Polvaram etc. each comprising 372, 128, 66, 128 respectively.
 It later got bifurcated into East and West Godavari in 1925.
 But before that these districts compressed few Zamindaries and their histories.